 Collision claims must be commenced in the Admiralty Court as “Collision Claims”.
 This will mean a Collision Statement of Case will replace the usual pleadings – what is the significance of this?

 A Collision Statement of Case is set out in two parts.
 Part 1 consists of a series of questions relating to: the vessel’s maneouvres, light and sound signals given, distances, bearings and speeds of the vessel.
-The answers given to these various and numerous questions set out in Part 1 of the Collision Statement of Case will be treated as admissions – admissions that cannot easily be amended at a later point.
+The answers given to these various and numerous questions set out in Part 1 of the Collision Statement of Case will be treated as admissions – admissions that cannot be amended at a later point.
 Therefore, in order to be able to properly and carefully answer these questions, the evidence needs to be settled in a very short period of time (usually within 2 months).

 Rule No 4: Expert Evidence and Nautical Assessors

 In a collision claim, the Court will be guided by one or more Court appointed Nautical Assessor(s) (essentially court-appointed master mariners).
 What impact would this have on your collision claim?

-The answer is that in relation to the expert evidence, in general, there will be:
+The answer is that in relation to the expert evidence, there will be:

 - No experts;

 - No oral evidence (neither from experts nor the Nautical Assessors);

 - No questioning (of experts or the Nautical Assessors); or

 - No cross examination (of experts or the Nautical assessors).